-These regulations apply to the education, exams and examination for the full-time Research Master's study programme, Cognitive and Clinical Neuroscience, hereinafter referred to as the study programme.
+These regulations apply to the education, exams and examination of the full-time study programme of the Master in Forensic Psychology, hereinafter referred to as the study programme.

-The study programme is offered by the Faculty of Psychology and Neuroscience in cooperation with the Faculty of Health, Medicine and Life Sciences, and the School of Economics, hereinafter referred to collectively as the Faculties.
+The study programme is offered by the Faculty of Psychology and Neuroscience, hereafter referred to as the Faculty.
+The Faculty is responsible for coordinating and administering the study programme.

-The Faculty of Psychology and Neuroscience, hereinafter referred to as the Faculty, is responsible for coordinating and administering the study programme.
 The regulations have been established by the Faculty Board, following a recommendation from the Educational Programme Committee and after consent was obtained from or after consultation with the Faculty Council.
 These regulations will take effect on 1 September 2021 for the 2021/2022 academic year.